Keyboard shortcuts

 Fuse And Quarantine

-MeltdownPolicy limits restarts or failures inside configured windows.
+MeltdownPolicy limits restarts or failures inside configured windows at three levels: child, group, and supervisor.
 Crossing a child-level fuse places the child in quarantine.
+Crossing a group-level fuse escalates to the supervisor level.
 Crossing a supervisor-level fuse escalates the failure to the parent.

 Task Exit Classification

 TaskExit distinguishes success, cancellation, typed failure, panic, and timeout.
-The policy layer must read typed classifications instead of inferring behavior from strings.
+The policy layer reads typed classifications from TaskFailureKind (which includes Panic, Timeout, and typed failure categories) instead of inferring behavior from strings.